 Stata matrix subscripts and combining matrices

 An Introduction to Stata Programming, Christopher F. Baum, Second Edition, StataPress 2016

-Due to the ongoing COVID-19 situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 23rd, 26th and 27th of September 2022 from 10.00 am to 1.30 pm Central European Summer Time (CEST).
+The 2023 edition of this Training Course will be offered ONLINE on a part-time basis on the 22nd, 25th and 26th of September from 10.00 am to 1.30 pm Central European Summer Time (CEST).

 Students*: € 535.00

 Commercial: € 1070.00

 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

 Course fees cover: teaching materials (handouts, Stata do files and datasets to used during the course), a temporary licence of Stata valid for 30 days from the beginning of the course.